Form the Relationship

 It is important that you work out your costs of running the entire program.
 You must ensure that you look at all costs involved before you come up with a pricing strategy.
 Will you require any extra equipment?
 What will your admin cost be?
 What kind of student/teacher ratios do you need?
 How many swimmers will be participating?
 How many lessons will be running?
 Will there be breaks between lessons and will these breaks be an added cost to you or will you incorporate these costs into pricing?
 Will you price per student per day or finalise on an average of students attending?
 Will payment be required prior to the program, during the program or are you happy to send off your invoice upon completion of the program?
 All of these will need to be considered before finalising an amount for lesson participation.

 Based on numbers and ratios discussed with the head of the program, you will need to work out how many teachers you will require.
-At WWSS, consistency is always paramount, so we therefore recommend hiring employees who can commit to the entire school program, as the consistency of teachers is more conducive to learning.
+At WWSS, consistency is always paramount, so we, therefore, recommend hiring employees who can commit to the entire school program, as the consistency of teachers is more conducive to learning.
 In our industry, we do know that it is not always possible to have the same teachers for the same program, especially when running multiple/conflicting schools programs at the same time.
 Arranging rosters a few months ahead of the program will be extremely beneficial towards time management.
-It may also help with aspects of other programs that may run at your centre which coincide with the schools program.
+It may also help with aspects of other programs that may run at your centre which coincide with the school program.
 It may require you to organise a detailed schedule with allocated time slots for each teacher you depend upon.
 You can never be too organised.

 In conclusion, the topics mentioned above are just some insights of how you could work towards organising and conducting a successful school swimming program.
 With time and practice, you will be able to perfect the ultimate school swimming program that works for your venue and the schools you may already have and are yet to have in the future.